 beneath his hands, which did not tremble then

 to fields which don’t explode beneath the feet

 of running children in a nightmare heat.

-In the second stanza, when Carol Ann Duffy writes, “He has a job to do,” we (readers) notice the man (photographer) justifying his work.
+In the second stanza of ‘War Photographer’, when Carol Ann Duffy writes, “He has a job to do,” readers notice the photographer justifying his work.
 And this is when he comes in front of the true reality, and contradicts his calm nature while photographing.
 The fact that he is home in “Rural England” may also suggest why he finds his hands shaking, and why it is so personal.

 Something is happening.
 A stranger’s features